 5. Jews, who believe in Jesus the Messiah, call themselves Messianic Jews.
 They are both part of the Jewish people and at the same time one with the Body of Christ.
 Therefore, the church is responsible for supporting and encouraging Messianic groups.
 Since 4th AD the church had been rejecting Jewish Christians and regarded them as heretics.
 Church and synagogue were finally separated.
 Today Messianic Jews show us that it is possible to believe in Jesus and at the same time keep a Jewish identity.
 They can be a partner in a dialogue between church and rabbinical Judaism.

-6. We reject mission to the Jews ("Judenmission") if that means to convert them to Christianity (Romans 3:30).
+6. We reject evangelizing Jewish people ("Judenmission") if that means to convert them to whatever form of Christianity (Romans 3:30).
 Those who are sharing the Gospel in the spirit of Christ will always do it with due respect and love even if the persons they are speaking to refuse Jesus as the Messiah.
-But Jews who believe in Jesus do not convert to a foreign God.
+But Jews who come to believe in Jesus do not convert to a foreign God.
 Instead, their faith in Jesus equates with their faith in the God of Abraham, Isaac, and Jacob.

 7. The Shoa was an indescribable crime against humanity.
 In light of this, it is for us to fight all forms of anti-Semitism.
 The arrogance of the church towards Israel along with Supersessionism contributed to the persecution and ostracism of Jews over the centuries.
 As Christians, we are in called to resist anti-Judaism and anti-Zionism and to promote peace and reconciliation.